carwei/directus-magic-link-auth/README.md

 This is currently not implemented, but could be added in future versions if needed:

+- Make the full e-mail customizable (not just the subject)
 - Make the links true single use (there is currently a 1 minute window after the first use to use it again, to allow for accidental triggering by e-mail clients)
 - Sending email using any `EMAIL_TRANSPORT` mode (not only SMTP)
 - Login module that works with the Directus Data Studio app (without a custom frontend)